 Dr. Holloman is a systematic theologian specializing in the doctrine of the Christian life.
 He authored The Forgotten Blessing: Rediscovering the Transforming Power of Sanctification; and has been published in many Christian journals and magazines, including the Journal of the Evangelical Theological Society, Journal of Psychology and Theology, Michigan Theological Journal, Faculty Forum, Interest, and Moody Magazine.
 A revised edition of his book on sanctification has been published in Understanding Christian Theology (edited by Charles R. Swindoll and Roy B. Zuck).
 He has also contributed to the Baker Encyclopedia of the Bible, and the study notes for the Gospel of Mark and the topical index for the New American Standard Study Bible.
 Dr. Holloman has served as an officer for the Evangelical Theological Society/Far West Region.

-Dr. Lewis specializes in the topics of systematic and polemical theology, theology and law integration, jurisprudence, and Christian apologetics.
-He is the Founder and Director of the Evangelical Legal Society, an organization dedicated to the task of restoring the theological foundations of law and justice in society and providing Christians with the resources necessary to do law, justice, and public policy from a foundation of evangelical theology.
-Dr. Lewis is an active lecturer at churches, colleges, and conferences and has appeared on several radio and television shows, addressing a variety of topics.
+Lewis specializes in the topics of systematic and polemical theology, theology and law integration, jurisprudence and Christian apologetics.
+He is the Founder and Director of the Evangelical Legal Society, an organization dedicated to the task of restoring the theological foundations of law and justice in society and providing Christians with the resources necessary to do law, justice and public policy from a foundation of evangelical theology.
+Lewis is an active lecturer at churches, colleges and conferences and has appeared on several radio and television shows, addressing a variety of topics.

 Dr. Manning is passionate about helping leaders in the church interpret and teach the Scriptures more faithfully and more powerfully.
 Gary studied at Talbot and Fuller, and focuses his studies on the Gospel of John, the Synoptic Gospels, and the use of the Old Testament in the New Testament.
-He is the author of Echoes of a Prophet: The Use of Ezekiel in the Gospel of John and in Literature of the Second Temple Period.
-(T&T Clark, 2004).
-Gary has been involved in various kinds of Christian ministry for over twenty years, including youth ministry, church planting, and teaching ministry, and still maintains active ministry in the church.
-At home, Gary spends his time doing anything that his wife Barbara and their nine children like to do.
+He is the author of Echoes of a Prophet: The Use of Ezekiel in the Gospel of John and in Literature of the Second Temple Period (T&T Clark, 2004).
+Gary has been involved in various kinds of Christian ministry for over thirty years, including youth ministry, church planting, and teaching ministry, and still maintains active ministry in the church.
+At home, Gary spends his time with his wife Barbara and their ten children.

-Dr. Kyle Strobel teaches spiritual theology for Talbot’s Institute for Spiritual Formation and Spiritual Formation Focus programs.
-His areas of interest include systematic theology, Jonathan Edwards, spiritual formation, and prayer.
-He writes both popular and academic books and articles, having published in the Harvard Theological Review, Journal of Spiritual Formation & Soul Care, and Relevant Magazine.
+Kyle Strobel (Ph.D.
+University of Aberdeen) is a systematic theologian who teaches spiritual theology for Talbot’s Institute for Spiritual Formation and Spiritual Formation Focus programs.
+His areas of interest include systematic theology, Jonathan Edwards, spiritual formation and prayer.
+He writes both popular and academic books and articles, and is on the preaching team at Redeemer Church, La Mirada.

-Dr. Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
-He strives to make the necessary connections between the study of theology, obedience to Jesus, and fulfilling the Great Commission.
-He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences, and retreats, in addition to co-pastoring a local church.
-Dr. Thoennes has received the University award for faculty excellence and professor of the year.
-His research interests include godly jealousy, the atonement, the exclusivity of Christ, and theology of culture.
+Erik Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
+He strives to make the necessary connections between the study of theology, obedience to Jesus and fulfilling the Great Commission.
+He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences and retreats, in addition to co-pastoring a local church.
+Thoennes has received the University award for faculty excellence and professor of the year.
+His research interests include godly jealousy, the atonement, the exclusivity of Christ and theology of culture.